 - I am self-insured for Disability Benefits under Section 228 in the State of New York.
 Am I still required to submit the GA 1.6 Base Factor Report?
 No, you are no longer required to submit the annual GA 1.6 Base Factor Report.
-The Section 228 assessment is now part of the workers' compensation assessment rate of 13.2% which you will pay through your workers' compensation coverage.
+The Section 228 assessment is now part of the workers' compensation assessment rate which you will pay through your workers' compensation coverage.

 - What is the annual assessment rate based on?
 In accordance with Title 12 NYCRR Part 500 that governs the assessment process, the assessment rate will be determined every year by dividing the total estimated annual expenses of the Board (including administrative and special fund costs) by an assessment base of total estimated statewide premium.

 - What is "estimated statewide premium"?
 For employers covered by an insurance policy from a carrier or the State Insurance Fund standard premium is defined as the full annual value of premiums booked during the quarter.
 For private self-insured employers, a standard premium equivalent will be determined.
 Estimated statewide premium equals the premium related to carrier and State Insurance Fund policies and the standard premium equivalent for all self-insurers.